-If the word “emergency search” Appears, he is often about to pack the wife’s car with yellow waistcoats and other gear before she has put the phone.
+If the word “emergency search” appears, he is often about to pack the wife’s car with yellow waistcoats and other gear, before she has put down the phone.

-Vivan Eriksen is the chairman of the voluntary and nationwide “Missing People” organisation, which aims to help find people who have been lost.
-And at the same time support the families who are left in a mixture of hope, fear and powerlessness.
+Vivian Eriksen is the chairman of the voluntary and nationwide “Missing People” organization, which aims to help find people, who have been lost and at the same time support the families, who are left in a mixture of hope, fear and powerlessness.

 Often in days.
 Maybe for weeks, months or even years.
-With a lurseous risk of never getting clear about what happened.
+With a lurking risk of never getting clear facts about what happened.

 Relatives have a high priority

 -The Home guard is what made me what I am.
-But there is a difference; Now I have to organize it so that both Mr and Mrs Denmark can and will join, the president explains.
+But there is a difference; Now I have to organize it, so that both Mr and Mrs Denmark can and will join, the chairman explains.

 It’s Worth It

-Also, Vivian Eriksen has not experienced a similar disappearance in her immediate family.
-But She can understand the violent unrest that surviving families find themselves in when the police have to abandon the search and no decisive clues have been found:
+Although, Vivian Eriksen has not experienced a similar disappearance in her immediate family, she can understand the torrential unrest, that the relatives find themselves in, when the police have to exit the search and no decisive clues have been found:

-It’s the knowledge they need.
-Once you have experienced how much clarification can benefit them calmly, it is worth it.
-Then you forget that you have got sore feet of being in time a few hours, Vivian Eriksen explains.
+It’s certainty they need and once you have experienced, how much the certainty can benefit them to stay a bit more calm, it is worth it.
+Then you forget that you have sore feet of being out searching for hours, Vivian Eriksen explains.

 Difference between Jutland and Sealand

-When the people in Missing People make statistics on their work, patterns emerge that can surprise: In Jutland, most people disappear in the winter-most near water.
+When the volunteers in Missing People make statistics on their work, patterns emerge that can surprise: In Jutland, most people disappear in the winter-mostly near water.
 In Zealand It is typical in the summer and most often in the woods.

-Three out of four who are wanted as missing are men-East Jutland is clearly the region that Missing People has the most searches for.
+Three out of four, who are wanted as missing, are men.
+East Jutland is clearly the region that Missing People has the most searches in.

-Vivian Eriksen is pleased that many-as she herself-put up with no pay to spend hours searching for missing people.
+Vivian Eriksen is pleased that many -as she herself- put up with not getting paid for spending hours searching for missing people.

-Among the people who are searching by Missing people is a great deal of Demente.
-And it was after a dement man disappeared in the hot summer that the organization was asked to come to Silkeborg, as the police search had not yielded results
+Many of the people that Missing People are searching for are Demented and it was after a demented man disappeared in the hot summer, that the organization was asked to come to Silkeborg, as the police search had not given any results.

-Although most believe that they know everything about what is going on in their own cadastral, it is Important To follow the invitation to look for missing near one’s own house.
+Although most citizens believe, that they know everything about what is going on in their own backyard, it is Important to follow the invitation, to look for missing near one’s own house

--We went from house to house and showed pictures of the man and asked if the owner would look for the lost in his garden or let us do it.
-Often The residents did not know that someone had disappeared, and many felt also sure that it was not in their garden That someone could be, says Vivian Eriksen.
+-We went from house to house and showed pictures of the man and asked if the owners of the houses, would look for the missing in his/hers garden or let us do it.
+Often The residents did not know that someone had disappeared, and many felt also sure, that it was not in their garden That someone could be, Vivian Eriksen says.

 Found Seven meters from coffee table

--“I haven’t seen anyone, and I’ve been sitting there all day, so I’m sure there’s no one.
-But You must look, “she said to us,” says Vivian Eriksen.
+-“I haven’t seen anyone, and I’ve been sitting here all day, so I’m sure there’s no one, but You must look, “she said to us,” Vivian Eriksen says.

-When the two from Missing People came to the back of the garden, they found the man lying, sunburned and dehydrated, but otherwise in good condition.
-Behind a compost pile, only seven metres from the chair, where the woman ignorant had drunk her coffee!
+When the two volunteers from Missing People came to the back of the garden, they found the man lying, behind a compost pile, sunburned and dehydrated, but otherwise in good condition.
+Only seven meters from the chair, where the woman in uncertainty had drunk her coffee!

 80 kilometers in a day

-The Previous weekend called Missing People to search by Egå north of Aarhus.
-This was the 27-year-old Steffen, who disappeared on a city tour of the capital of Jutland as far back as 1.
+The Previous weekend Missing People had called in a search by Egå, north of Aarhus.
+This was the 27-year-old Steffen, who disappeared from a city tour of the capital of Jutland, as far back as 1.
 December.

-Through local media, the effort team from the Missing People Room asked for help.
-150 volunteers showed up and received maps and instructions to patrol 80 kilometres of the edge of Aarhus Bay.
+Through local media and Missing People´s Facebook page, the effort team from Missing People asked for help.
+150 volunteers showed up and received maps and instructions to patrol 80 kilometers of the edge of Aarhus Bay.

-Including Two sailing ships that examined the seabed with sonar the well over 10 kilometres into the Port of Aarhus.
+Including two sailing ships that examined the seabed, well over 10 kilometers, into the Harbour of Aarhus with sonar.

 Police Officer is positive

-We didn’t find anything.
-But then we have ruled out some options, Vivian Eriksen is up.
+We didn’t find anything, but at least we have ruled out some options, Vivian Eriksen says.

 At the East Jutland Police, Detective Commissioner Morten Bang Rasmussen experienced cooperation as positive:

 It’s been a good experience for us.
-Missing People have been able to attract many to the search, and we have had a good dialogue about what they Of Should and should not emphasize, he says.
+Missing People have been able to attract many to the search, and we have had a good dialogue about what they should and should not emphasize, he says.

 Should fit with worked

-On a daily basis, Vivian Eriksen has worked in a Rema 1000 store, so the searches need to fit into the roster.
+On a daily basis, Vivian Eriksen has worked in a Rema 1000 store, so the searches needs to fit into the roster.

-Well, 75 percent of them are carried out without the public noticing properly.
-The last 25 percent leads to information and major searches that are often advertised in the daily press.
+About 75 percent of them are carried out without the public noticing much.
+The last 25 percent leads to information and major searches, that are often advertised in the daily press.

 The longest search for Vivian Eriksen was exactly three years ago.
 A 19-year-old man from Aalestrup disappeared during a city tour in Randers.

--I was down there every day for five weeks until his body was found a Saturday.
-On Sundays, I couldn’t find peace at home and just went restlessly around, “Vivian Eriksen remembers.
+-I was down there every day, for five weeks, until his body was found on a Saturday.
+On Sunday, I couldn’t find peace at home and just went restlessly around, “Vivian Eriksen remembers.

-Her Dream is that 80 percent of the population needs to know the organization.
-And that there are two intervention teams ready in each Danish municipality:
+Her Dream is that 80 percent of the population will know the organization and that there are two intervention teams ready in each Danish commune:

-Then They know that there is someone to Sells If one of their loved ones gets lost, she says.
+Then they know, that there is someone to call if one of their loved ones disappears, she says.

-A “roof” Is ample reward for her.
-Vivian Eriksen has otherwise tried to get the flowers of relatives sent when a search was over.
+A “tag” Is ample reward for her.
+Vivian Eriksen has also tried to get flowers sent from relatives when a search was over.

-I know it’s a good idea.
-But I don’t really care about it.
-I need to have an emotional distance to things in order to be able to stay in it, she explains.
+I know the relatives mean well, but I really don´t need things from them, to know that they appreciate our help .
+I need to have an emotional distance to things, in order to be able to stay in it, she explains.

 Will Make a Difference

-It is the desire to make a difference that leads Vivian Eriksen and the others to use a large and unpredictable part of their free time to be part of Missing People.
+It is the desire to make a difference, that makes Vivian Eriksen and the others use a large and unpredictable part of their free time, to be part of Missing People.

-You never know when you’re going to need one.
-And It’s not always easy to get to fit with a full-time job, says Janne Bisgaard Sørensen, one of the watchkeepers of the phone that is open around the clock at the organization.
+You never know when you’re going to be called on a case and It’s not always easy to fit the volunteer job in, when you also have a full-time job, says Janne Bisgaard Sørensen, one of the watchkeepers of the phone, that is open around the clock, at the organization.

--But when you see and feel that you have made a difference to some people who have difficulty, it is worth it, she states
+-But when you see and feel, that you have made a difference to some people, who have difficulties, it is worth it, she states

 Janne Bisgaard Sørensen lives in Farum north of Copenhagen, but has several times taken the trip to Jutland to participate in searches.

--For me, it started when someone from my close family was away for three days without a message.
-I’m sure I can’t get into what it’s like to do without a family member for a long time.
-But I know how scared and uncomfortable you can stay in those three days, she’s going to get up.
+-For me, it started when someone from my close family, was away for three days without a message.
+I’m sure I can’t get into, what it’s like to do without a family member for a long time, but I know how scared and uncomfortable you can be in those three days.